-Proud is an understatement for how I was feeling about my daughter’s adjustment to college life.
-Happy doesn’t do justice to how I felt when I hung up from our Facetime calls, during which she shared with me details about her day or her professor or a classmate that smiled at her.
-After 18 years of life at home, 12 years of public school, 9 summers at sleepaway camp, my daughter was “doing the college thing” several states away…and she was doing it well.
+Proud is an understatement for how I felt about my daughter’s adjustment to college life.
+Happy doesn’t do justice to how I felt when I hung up on our Facetime calls, during which she shared with me details about her day, her professor, or a classmate who smiled at her.
+After 18 years of life at home, 12 years of public school, and 9 summers at sleepaway camp, my daughter was “doing the college thing” several states away…and she was doing it well.

 She settled into her classes, joined a sorority, and even figured out how to use her college meal plan card to get a Frappuccino at Starbucks.
 She was invited to her first fraternity “date party,” got her first A on a Psychology 101 pop quiz, and ordered her first late-night Dominos pizza delivery.

-She got her flu shot all by herself and she signed up to play on an intramural soccer team.
-She posted picture after smiling picture on Instagram with her arms draped around her new college friends.
+She got her flu shot by herself and signed up to play on an intramural soccer team.
+She posted pictures after smiling picture on Instagram with her arms draped around her new college friends.
 It was all going great.
 College life was taking off for my girl.

 Or so I thought.

 Somewhere between trying every day to make her lofted Dormify-inspired bed and tasting the “world-famous” tacos served on Tuesdays in her dorm’s dining hall, my daughter’s happiness started to wane.

 “Why?” you ask.
 Well, my fellow moms and dads out there started to wane because she became obsessed with the fun that all of the other college kids on her Instagram and Snap feeds were having.